mmeurer00/Viberate_positivity_sinatra_app/README.md

 ## <h1>🌻 Positive Vibes 🌻</h1>

 Positive Vibes takes social media back to its most basic form, while only allowing you to spread positivity!
+The app uses an API to determine whether your post contains too much negativity, elimating some of the harmful interactions that take place over social media.
 Positive Vibes is a MVC CRUD Sinatra web application.